ray-project/ray/doc/source/lightgbm-ray.rst

        "hdfs:///tmp/part4.parquet",
    ], label="label_col")

-Lastly, XGBoost-Ray supports **distributed dataframe** representations, such as `Modin <https://modin.readthedocs.io/en/latest/>`_ and `Dask dataframes <https://docs.dask.org/en/latest/dataframe.html>`_ (used with `Dask on Ray <https://docs.ray.io/en/master/dask-on-ray.html>`_\ ).
+Lastly, LightGBM-Ray supports **distributed dataframe** representations, such as `Modin <https://modin.readthedocs.io/en/latest/>`_ and `Dask dataframes <https://docs.dask.org/en/latest/dataframe.html>`_ (used with `Dask on Ray <https://docs.ray.io/en/master/dask-on-ray.html>`_\ ).
-Here, XGBoost-Ray will check on which nodes the distributed partitions are currently located, and will assign partitions to actors in order to minimize cross-node data transfer.
+Here, LightGBM-Ray will check on which nodes the distributed partitions are currently located, and will assign partitions to actors in order to minimize cross-node data transfer.
 Please note that we also assume here that partition sizes are uniform.

 .. code-block:: python

-   from xgboost_ray import RayDMatrix
+   from lightgbm_ray import RayDMatrix

    # This will try to allocate the existing Modin partitions
    # to co-located Ray actors.
 If this is not possible, data will